Vaten0x/FPGA-Bionic-Robot-Arm/README.md

 Waveform Debugger: Verdi

-Verification: UVM
+Verification: UVM & System Verilog Testbench

 Synthesis: Quartus (for DE1-SoC)

-## To Compile with Synopsys VCS
+## Using Synopsys VCS & Verdi with this project

 First cd into the root directory of the project